Senate Bill 776 Took Effect on July 1, 2020 and Emphasizes the Importance of Living Shorelines

 - Nutrient pollution remediation

 As with a hardened shoreline, you will need the services of a consultant to help design the project.
+Read the leading reference document in Virginia, The Living Shoreline Design Guidelines for more information.
 Also similar to a hardened shoreline, permits and local approval are necessary for living shorelines.
 There are, as with hardened shorelines, life cycle costs to consider when building a living shoreline.
 Hardened shorelines require replacement when they eventually fail; the same can be true of a living shoreline.
 Sea level rise, for example, can reduce the life of the living shoreline if rising water inundates the system.
 Unless the VMRC is agreeable to contributing subaqueous bottom land to support installation of a living shoreline system, some sites will be unsuited because they lack the surplus land area needed to accommodate the creation of a 3:1 or 4:1 slope from the upland to the water’s edge.
 And, obviously, the cost differential between a hardened and a living shoreline will always be a consideration.
 For these reasons, and others, hardened shorelines have been the system of choice at most shorelines in Virginia, notwithstanding the numerous benefits associated with living shorelines.
 SB 776 however is intended to reverse this trend.

 With the passage of SB 776, the emphasis today is on living shoreline management throughout Virginia, and living shorelines have been confirmed as the preferred stabilization method for shorelines.
 We have written extensively about this new law because it could require large expenditures by commercial and residential waterfront property owners, and it could force commercial waterfront property owners to modify the manner in which they conduct operations at their facilities.
 This article provides an introduction.
 We have another article that describes what the VMRC is doing to implement the new law.
 We have also written articles offering guidance on how to interpret the new law’s “Best Available Science” standard and offering advice on how the new law should be interpreted in the situation where a living shoreline would be vastly more expensive than a hardened shoreline.If you have any questions about how wetland laws or living shorelines impact your waterfront property rights, our experienced waterfront law team is happy to help.
 Feel free to contact us here.